 Here’s what I would say to the students:

 Winter and summer solstices were considered very important, the winter solstice particularly so.
-When you lived and died based on what you could wrest from the soil, celebrating the days gradually getting longer and warmer again was cause for rejoicing.
+When you lived and died based on what you could wrest from the soil, noting that the days were gradually getting longer and warmer again was cause for rejoicing.

 The Romans had a calendar with months we would (mostly) recognize since the earliest days of the old Roman Republic (500s BCE).
 Their winter solstice (‘bruma’) date was December 25.